 You need to create the return message that someone receives when they text your keyword to your 10-digit phone number.
-Please note, you can include a URL in the body of the message if you have space for it.
-You can only have up to 160 characters, so if you have a really long URL, or want to attach a file, click the “Attachment” button, add the file or url and then click “Save”.
+Please note: if you want to add a link or attachment, click the “Attachment” button, add the file or url and then click “Save”.

-The Single Message campaign is totally set-up at this point.
+The single message campaign is set-up at this point.
 You can make the campaign “active” or “inactive” with the toggle switch at the top-left of the page.

 Additionally, you can add or remove tags, edit the name of the campaign, and edit keywords.
 Do this for the campaign by clicking the “edit” icon at the top of the left column.
 If you want to edit the message, you’ll have to make sure the campaign is “inactive”.
 Then, click the “edit” icon for the message in the message panel and edit as needed.
 Remember to “activate” the campaign when you’re finished.

 Choosing how you want the opt-in message to work is your first step.
 You can choose to have the opt-in response ask for one of three options: name, email, or “yes” to be opted-in.

 If you choose to stop at this point, you will gain an opted in contact which receives the tags you chose for contacts to receive in this campaign.
 If you do this, remember to compose one more message that thanks the contact for opting-in.
 This way the person understands they’ve been opted-in.